wawandco/milo/README.md

 ### Configuration

+By default Milo will run all the linters it has.
+However, some teams will want to disable some of the linters in the list, if this is your case you can add a .milo.yml file in the root of your codebase.
-Once you have installed Milo you can run
+Once you have installed Milo can generate it by running:
 ```
 milo init
 ```

-And it will generate a `.milo.yml` file that looks something like:
+That `.milo.yml` will look like the following example:

 ```
 output: text # could be `text`, `github` or `silent`